John Staup wants you.

 “I don’t understand how people couldn’t enjoy that.”

-He said that outlook may be influenced by his sports background and how his philosophy has always been about the team and their success, not his own.
+He said that outlook may be influenced by his sports background.
+His philosophy has always been about the team and their success, not his own.

 “As a team, if you’re able to develop that weaker link, you’re becoming better and stronger as an organization,” Staup said.
 “It gives me a huge sense of pride.”